Last Updated on July 22, 2022 by admin

 - Puzzles and Stacking Toys – We have several of each.

-- Books – These aren’t toys, but they still need a designated home.
+- Books – These aren’t toys, but I realized they still need a designated home because they were scattered all over the house.

-- Games – We just have a few.
+- Games – We just have a few board games for our toddler.

 - Imaginative toys – These include things like a doctor kit, a superhero cape, a police officer hats, binoculars, play food and play kitchen stuff.